Business culture and working environment

 Further climate measures

 We are working on the following measures to reduce emissions in 2018-2019:

 a) Transport: Sparebanken Vest has introduced 4 rules of flight reduction, as well as set a goal of replacing its fleet of fossile vehicles by the end of 2020, and replace these vehicles with environmentally friendly alternatives.
 This will enable us to save around 24,5 tons of CO2 by the end of 2020.

 b) Waste: Our head office Jonsvoll in Bergen city centre has already established good procedures for sorting waste at source, with more than 86% (figure from BIR) being sorted at source.
 We will also initiate further measures to reduce waste.
 We are working on being able to sort coffee grounds separately so that it can be used as a resource, which will lead to a 30% reduction in food waste.
 Paper waste will be reduced by around 15% by introducing compulsory duplex printing, and we are eliminating single use plastic products in our offices.
 This will enable us to save around 2 to 3 tons of CO2 by the end of 2020.

-The bank’s head office in Jonsvoll was Eco-Lighthouse certified (PDF - in Norwegian only) in September 2017, and a plan is in place to certify all the bank’s local offices.
+The bank’s head office in Jonsvoll was Eco-Lighthouse certified (PDF - in Norwegian only) in September 2017 by the head office model.
 The Eco-Lighthouse certification is an external verification of Sparebanken Vest that confirms that the bank meets a set of criteria and implements measures to achieve more environmentally friendly operations and a good working environment.